jalcine/wintermute/src/wintermute-daemon/README.markdown

 isn't required for _any_ procedure calling but it's provided as a model for services that'd like to ensure the existence of another module or call.

-After that, the **RPC relay** plugin as designated by the daemon's configuration is loaded and prepped to listen for incoming messages from the external network and send outgoing messages to the outgoing network.
+After that, the **RPC relay** plugin, designated by the daemon's configuration, is loaded and prepped to listen for incoming messages from the external network and send outgoing messages to the outgoing network.